 Here at Wilf towers we’ve been busy generating further new adventures for Worrisome Wilf!
 Here’s a special preview of ANOTHER new tale, Worrisome Wilf and the Lively Leaves.
 It all takes place on Halloween, the spookiest time of the year, so you can imagine Wilf has more than his usual share of creepiness to deal with!

-With all the beautiful weather we’ve been having lately, it seems like an appropriate time to post a seasonal teaser spread from the NEXT Wilf story, ‘Worrisome Wilf Goes Wild’!
+With all the beautiful weather we’ve been having lately, it seems like an appropriate time to post a seasonal teaser spread from a NEW Wilf story, ‘Worrisome Wilf Goes Wild’!
 Being a Wilf tale, you can be sure that his garden is nowhere near as tranquil as it seems…

 Worrisome Wilf’s Beastly Bedtime has now been out a few months and we’ve had some great, encouraging feedback from happy readers.
 Here’s a selection that we’ve received.
 Huge thanks to everyone who’s taken the time to contact us.
 To all you friends of Wilf, let’s keep spreading the word!

 “A fantastic book which can be used in a number of ways.
 I’m a mum and my kids love it.
 But I’ll also be taking it in to school to get some writing done with some reluctant boys – lots of great starting points for writing ideas.
 It’s written in rhyme so is a great access point for narrative poetry.
 Highly recommended.” – Rhoda W

 “This book is fantastic!
 We have children of various ages under 8 and they all love it.
 Looking forward to the next one.” – Dave S